AthriB/Elinvar_Automation_FrontEnd/README.md

 **Before Execution of the Cypress automation suite**
 1. `npm install` --> installs all the dependencies
-2. **Reset the local database every time before the execution** --> This will set up the test data before execution.
-So Reset the database before executing.
+2. **Reset the local database, if a rerun of the suite is to be done** --> This will set up the test data before execution.
+So Reset the database before re executing suite.

 **Commands to execute in the terminal**
 1. Go to project folder and `npx cypress open`